Making Memories Work for You: Memoir & Personal Essay (virtual) with Sandra Phinney

 Photo by Sue Hutchins

-Recommended experience level: New and emerging nonfiction writers, as well as more experienced writers exploring memoir and personal essay (About recommended experience levels)
+Recommended experience level: New and emerging memoir and personal essay writers, including those who are more experienced in other forms or in other genres of nonfiction (About recommended experience levels)

 Participant cap: 12